japila-books/spark-sql-internals/docs/spark-sql-Distribution-ClusteredDistribution.md

 * `DataSourcePartitioning`, `SinglePartition`, `HashPartitioning`, and `RangePartitioning` are requested to `satisfies`

-* `EnsureRequirements` is requested to spark-sql-EnsureRequirements.md#withExchangeCoordinator[add an ExchangeCoordinator] for Adaptive Query Execution
+* [EnsureRequirements](physical-optimizations/EnsureRequirements.md) is executed for Adaptive Query Execution

 === [[createPartitioning]] `createPartitioning` Method